JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/Homotopy.md

-# Setting up homotopies with Homotopy.jl
+# Setting up homotopies

-`Homotopy.jl` is a package for constructing (polynomial) [homotopies](https://en.wikipedia.org/wiki/Homotopy) ``H(x,t)``.
+`Homotopies.jl` is a package for constructing (polynomial) [homotopies](https://en.wikipedia.org/wiki/Homotopy) ``H(x,t)``.
+For the convient use we export in `HomotopyContinuation` every function from `Homotopies`.

 Each homotopy has the same [Interface](@ref) so that you can switch easily between different homotopy types.
 Based on this interface there are also some convenient [higher level constructs](@ref higherlevelconstructs) provided; e.g., the construction of a total degree system and its start solutions.

-Homotopy.jl provides an interface to [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) for human-readable input and output.
+Homotopies.jl provides an interface to [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) for human-readable input and output.
 Most of the examples in this introduction are written with [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) .
-Internally, `Homotopy.jl` uses [FixedPolynomials.jl](https://github.com/JuliaAlgebra/FixedPolynomials.jl) for fast evaluation.
+Internally, `Homotopies.jl` uses [FixedPolynomials.jl](https://github.com/JuliaAlgebra/FixedPolynomials.jl) for fast evaluation.

 ## Example